Alokue/javibe.github.io/README.md

-This is a website built for Benjamin Frederick Clardy V.
+This is a website built for Benjamin Frederick Clardy V; God.

 Beer names: